Nvidia Releases Game Ready Driver for Elden Ring, Celebrates DLSS Milestone

 Nvidia's Deep Learning Super Sampling technology is a performance-enhancing feature that allows any RTX GPU to upscale images from a low resolution to a higher resolution with the help of AI.
 This ability improves GPU performance with minimal sacrifice to image quality.

 When DLSS first launched in 2018, it hardly had any adoption with less than ten supported titles.
-But as the technology has matured, it has grown in adoption substantially, as witnessed by today's announcement.
+It also used spatial AI upscaling, rather than DLSS 2.0's temporal AI upscaling.
+As the technology has matured, it has grown in adoption substantially, as witnessed by today's announcement.